Find the best oil painting supplies for beginners, with the essential materials you need to get started.

 Cleaning up and taking care of your materials

-Oil paint cannot be thinned, or cleaned from your materials with water.
-If you want to thin the paint, you will have to use a solvent.
+Oil paint cannot be thinned, or cleaned from your materials with water alone.
+You will have to use a solvent, or a brush soap.

-The other use of solvents in oil painting is to clean your materials.
-Fill a lidded jar with solvent.
-First make sure it has a lid to prevent you from inhaling fumes while you’re not using it.
-Then swill your brush in the jar and wipe any paint residue on a paper towel.
+The other use of solvents in oil painting is to clean materials.
+First make sure you contain solvent in a lidded jar to prevent heady fumes contaminating your workspace while you’re not using it.
+To clean, swill your brush in the jar and wipe any paint residue on a paper towel.
 Repeat this process until no residue is left on the brush.

 - Turpentine (incredibly effective at thinning paint.
 The fumes are toxic, so ensure to only use it in a ventilated space and handle it with care.)